CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ## Secure the API

+### Authentication

 The NVUE REST API supports HTTP basic authentication.
 The API supports the same underlying authentication methods that the NVUE CLI supports for the username and password, and the user accounts function the same on both the API and the CLI.

+### Certificates

 Cumulus Linux contains a self-signed certificate and private key to use on the server-side in this implementation so that it works out of the box.
 The switch generates the self-signed certificate and private key when it boots for the first time.
 The X.509 certificate with the public key is in `/etc/ssl/certs/cumulus.pem` and the corresponding private key is in `/etc/ssl/private/cumulus.key`.

 NVIDIA recommends you use your own certificates and keys.
 Certificates must be in PEM format.
 For the steps to generate self-signed certificates and keys, and to install them on the switch, refer to the {{<exlink url="https://help.ubuntu.com/lts/serverguide/certificates-and-security.html" text="Ubuntu Certificates and Security documentation">}}.